udaysankar01/Simple-SLAM/README.md

    - Triangulation of 3D points using Direct Linear Transform (DLT).

 5. **Mapping:**

    - Check for existing 3D points in the map.
    - Add new 3D points to the map.
    - Visualize the 3D map using Pangolin.

+6. **Optimization:**
+   - g2o based optimization.

 ## Installation

 This project is coded using Python 3.10.14.

 This project requires the Python binding for Pangolin.
 The Pangolin library is a lightweight portable rapid development library for managing OpenGL display / interaction and abstracting video input.
+Pangolin library is used alongside OpenGL library to visualize the 3D map.
 To install Pangolin, use this repo:

 https://github.com/uoip/pangolin